Hyprr (Howdoo) Trading Down 12.2% This Week (UDOO)

-Hyprr (Howdoo) (CURRENCY:UDOO) traded down 4.1% against the US dollar during the 1 day period ending at 12:00 PM Eastern on November 14th.
-One Hyprr (Howdoo) coin can now be purchased for approximately $0.0424 or 0.00000067 BTC on major cryptocurrency exchanges.
-In the last seven days, Hyprr (Howdoo) has traded 12.2% lower against the US dollar.
-Hyprr (Howdoo) has a total market cap of $18.72 million and approximately $256,712.00 worth of Hyprr (Howdoo) was traded on exchanges in the last 24 hours.
+Hyprr (Howdoo) (CURRENCY:UDOO) traded down 4.1% against the U.S. dollar during the one day period ending at 15:00 PM ET on November 20th.
+Hyprr (Howdoo) has a market capitalization of $18.72 million and approximately $256,712.00 worth of Hyprr (Howdoo) was traded on exchanges in the last day.
+Over the last seven days, Hyprr (Howdoo) has traded 12.2% lower against the U.S. dollar.
+One Hyprr (Howdoo) coin can currently be bought for approximately $0.0424 or 0.00000067 BTC on exchanges.

 - DREP [old] (DREP) traded 19.5% lower against the dollar and now trades at $1.96 or 0.00003399 BTC.